Nebo15/qbill.docs/source/arkenstone.md

 ## Delivery

+Non-production environment trigger deployment each time code in corresponding branch is changed.
+It means that ```sandbox``` and ```beta``` environment will be always up to date with latest source code.

 # Initialization

 Arkenstone will create a DigitalOcean droplet with specified parameters, using last DO Ubuntu LTS image.
 Only key that is added to server is a Arkenstone master key.